flanagancd68/talmidimway/content/commentary/gospels/GB3/2022-01-11-capernaum/index.en.md

 ### Talmidim Way: Walking in His Dust

+{{< callout note >}}

-### Talmidim keep our values, priorities, and sense of self-importance in balance
+**Talmidim keep our values, priorities, and sense of self-importance in balance**

+When Jesus first instructed Peter to let down the nets, we can hear the scoffing and doubt in Peter’s response.
+Luke 5:5 Simon responded and said, “Master, we worked hard all night and caught nothing, but I will do as You say and let down the nets.”

+Yet, AFTER the miracle, Peter is once again humbled and broken.
+Luke 5:8 But when Simon Peter saw this, he fell down at Jesus’ knees, saying, “Go away from me, Lord, for I am a sinful man!”

 We should take note of Peter’s reaction.
-Of course, there is what he said about being a sinful man.
-As Paul says in Romans 12:16 Be of the SAME MIND toward one another; do not be haughty in mind, but associate with the lowly.
-Do not be WISE in your own estimation.”
-Bailey writes, “Faced with authentic holiness, Peter senses that he is unclean.”[^11] Jesus has the power to make the unclean clean again and He does the same with us.
+Of course there is what he said about being a sinful man.
+Kenneth Bailey writes, “Faced with authentic holiness, Peter senses that he is unclean.”[^11] His use of the somewhat impersonal “Master” in verse 5, to the highly personal “Lord” in verse 8 is telling.
+Jesus has the power to make the unclean clean again and He does the same with us.
+That this happened at Tabgha is remarkable, because in John 21, a nearly identical scene will play out, including a miraculous catch of fish and a broken Peter who will be made clean again.

-But also notice Peter’s values and priorities.
-He had just won the fishing lottery, yet at that moment, the big haul resulting in the big payday wasn’t a priority.
+But, back in Luke 5, also notice Peter’s values and priorities.
+He had just won the “fishing lottery.”
+Yet at that moment, the big haul resulting in the big payday wasn’t a priority.
 “Catching and killing fish will be transformed into catching people and bringing them to new life.”[^12]

-To me, this is the sense of being in the world but not of it.
-Chuck Missler used to say “we get our kingdoms confused.”
+It’s easy to get our kingdoms confused.
 Our citizenship, our kingdom, is in heaven not of this world.
 Peter is relatable to us as disciples precisely because he struggles to operate in these two realms from time to time.
 But here, he gets it right.

-##
+{{< /callout >}}

 ### References